bonny/WordPress-Simple-History/readme.txt

 == Changelog ==

+= 2.0.15 (January 2015) =

 - Fixed: Widget changes where not always translated.
+- Fixed: More RSS fixes to make feed valid.
+Maybe even for real this time.
-- Updated: German translation updated
+- Updated: German translation updated.

 = 2.0.14 (January 2015) =